Archives

 * you are experiencing any codeine withdrawal (mood swings, restlessness, insomnia, nausea, vomiting, stomach pain, aches and pains and loss of appetite and weight loss);

-search for a drug detox near me and make an appointment to comprehensively assess, plan and instigate strategies to best manage your pain moving forward, in light of these new recommendations and laws about Codeine usage and prescribing.
+PLEASE make an appointment with your GP to comprehensively assess, plan and instigate strategies to best manage your pain moving forward, in light of these new recommendations and laws about Codeine usage and prescribing.